 So again: create and edit a file called ciao.py.
 To do that, you should use a good text editor.
 My favorite one is Emacs, but you should use whatever works well for you.
 Be warned though, that some editors will mess things up, because they don't write files in plain text format.
-So, make sure that the file contains exactly those two lines of plain text.
-You can do that from the terminal shell:
+So, make sure that the file you just edited and saved contains exactly those two lines of plain text.
+You can do that from the terminal shell with the cat command:

 '''

 ls ciao.py

 ciao.py

+'''

+'''

 cat ciao.py

 print('Ciao!')

 print('This_is_your_first_Python_program.')

 '''